gobeyondidentity/developer-docs/docs/workflows/api-token.md

 You need to use a Management API Bearer token with the `tokens:read` scope in order to call this API.

-### Request: Listing access tokens for an identity
+### Request: Listing Access Tokens for an Identity

 In this case, the application is the issuer of the token and the identity is the subject of the token.